 Medihoney® is not just your everyday edible honey, Medihoney is a medical grade manuka honey that has been scientifically researched to support wound healing.

-Comvita® Medihoney Antibacterial Wound Gel and Adhesive Dressings are available in Pharmacies and Healthcare stores nationwide.
+Comvita® Medihoney Antibacterial Wound Gel is available in Pharmacies and Healthcare stores nationwide.

 Medihoney wound care products work by creating a moist, low pH environment that promote new tissue formation and wound healing as well as reducing the risk of infection until the wound is completely healed.

 Minor wounds such as cuts, grazes, burns or blisters can be managed at home.
 Following some simple steps will help reduce the risk of infection and promote optimal wound healing with minimal scarring.